jonathan-robertson/hidden-stashes/README.md

 ## Special Thanks

-- 🎉 Much thanks to `Zipcore` for suggesting a method to temporarily detect Hidden Stashes via nav markers!
+- 🎉 Much thanks to @Zipcore for suggesting a method to temporarily detect Hidden Stashes via quests and nav markers!